 In 2002 Trinity was awarded a generous grant by the Tanaka Memorial Foundation establishing an endowed fund to allow students to pursue formal research projects abroad, with a special focus on Asia, during the months of July and August.
 Typically one grant, ranging from $3,000 to $4,000 in total, is awarded each year for the proposal deemed most feasible and relevant to the wider academic interests of the applicant.

 Student projects funded in recent years include:

-Questions about the student research fund should be directed to Associate Professor of History Jeffrey Bayliss (x4018).
+Questions about the student research fund should be directed to Professor Jeffrey Bayliss (x4018).

-The review committee for the student research fund consists of
+The review committee for the student research fund include:

 Past Winners of the Tanaka Award

 - Jeffrey Bayliss, Charles A. Dana Research Associate Professor of History